Table of contents

 It aims to ensure that people, valued in their diversity, can live in harmony with each other and the natural world.
 By focusing on lesbian, gay, bisexual, transgender and queer (LGBTQ) social justice and ape conservation, it promotes a vision of the world where social and environmental justice, respect, and dignity for all are a reality.
 It supports global movements for human rights and conservation through partnerships with experts and advocacy for change.

-Copy link to Private development financeArcus Foundation provided USD 18.9 million for development in 2023 through its grantmaking activities.
-Compared to 2022, this amount represents a decrease of 12.9% in real terms.
-Grants represented 100% of the Arcus Foundation’s gross disbursements.
+Copy link to Private philanthropic development financeArcus Foundation provided USD 20.8 million for development in 2024 through its cross-border funding.
+Compared to 2023, this amount represents an increase of 7.3% in real terms.
+Grants represented 100% of Arcus Foundation’s gross disbursements.

 Bilateral and multilateral allocations